bp/resqpy/docs/tutorial/grid_properties.rst

     pc.continuous_for_part(facies_part)  # returns True if the property is continuous, False for categorical or discrete pc.part_is_categorical(facies_part)  # returns True it the property is categorical, False otherwise

-Note that the resqpy code tends to treat categorical as a special case of discrete, so some methods have a boolean argument to distinguish between continuous and discrete – in which case the argument should be set to the value for discete data when handling a categorical property.
+Note that the resqpy code tends to treat categorical as a special case of discrete, so some methods have a boolean argument to distinguish between continuous and discrete – in which case the argument should be set to the value for discrete data when handling a categorical property.

 Units of measure
 ----------------